paysonwelch/BBPPiCalculator/README.md

 - Extended to include digit generator, tests simplified and expanded.
 - Dotnet 6
 - currently VS2022/Rider EAP required.
+- 'miner' branch has further additions with a FasterKV based miner, including a Pi byte buffer and a worker/miner for filling the Pi FasterKV

 2021.10.02
 Jessica Mulein; jessicamulein.com, github.com/JessicaMulein